marconicivitavecchia/Web-Brogue/README.md

 Web Brogue
 ==========

-A web server for playing the Brogue over the internet.
+A web[sockets] server for playing the Brogue over the internet.
 Brogue is a game for Mac OS X, Windows, and Linux by Brian Walker.
 For more information go https://sites.google.com/site/broguegame/.
 The server only can be run on a POSIX environment at the moment.

 Build Instructions
 -----------------------